makrai/notes/martin21-self-regu-deep-neu.md

     (Seung+ 1992; Watkin+ 1993; Haussler+ 1996; Engel and den Broeck, 2001),
     * fell out of favor in the ML/NN communities for technical and non-tech rea
-  * VC theory and related techniques continued to remain popular, in spite of their obvious problems.
-See Appendix A.1 for additional motivation
+  * VC theory and related techniques continued to remain popular, in spite of their obvious problems
+* additional motivation in Appendix A.1
-* from the Appendix
+  * the Spin Glass analogy
     * Choromanska+ (2014) suggested that
       the Energy/optimization Landscape of modern DNNs resembles the Energy Landscape of a zero-temperature Gaussian Spin Glass; and empirical result